xcarpentier/developers.scalingo.com/markdown/index.md

 # Errors

-### Client errors - Status codes: 4xx
+## Client errors - Status codes: 4xx

 --- row ---

+### Invalid JSON - 400 Bad Request

+--- row ---

-* JSON is wrongly formatted - error 400
+The JSON you've sent in the payload is is wrongly formatted.

 ||| col |||